Bene-Bac® Plus — Tips on How and When to Use

 - Hatchlings should have Bene-Bac® Plus mixed into their food.
 Either powder or gel may be used, but it should not be added until after the food is mixed and heated and just before feeding to prevent the bacteria from being killed.

-- Birds on antibiotic therapy should be treated as mentioned in the general section.
+- Birds on antibiotic therapy should be treated as mentioned in "How It Works" above.

-- Birds that are moulting, should be given Bene-Bac® Plus every third day, as this is a stressful time for birds.
+- Birds that are molting should be given Bene-Bac® Plus every third day, as this is a stressful time for birds.

 - When shipping or traveling, a dose should be given two days before, the day of travel, and on the second day after arrival.